Kung fu film: Kung fu comedies

 The genre declined after Bruce Lee's sudden death in 1973.
 In the same year, a stock market crash brought Hong Kong into a recession.
 During the economic downturn, audiences in Hong Kong shifted to favoring comedies and satires.
 In the late 1970s the kung fu comedy appeared as a new genre, merging the martial arts of kung fu films with the comedy of Cantonese satires.
 The films of Lau Kar-leung, Yuen Woo-ping, and Sammo Hung followed this trend.
 Yuen's Drunken Master in 1978 was a financial success that transformed Jackie Chan, its leading actor, into a major Hong Kong movie star.

 The mixture of slapstick comedy with martial arts reinvigorated the kung fu genre.
 Jackie Chan was the first significant action hero and martial arts performer to emerge from Hong Kong after the death of Bruce Lee.
 The films of Jackie Chan and Sammo Hung integrated techniques from Peking Opera, which both had trained in prior to their work as stuntmen and extras in the Hong Kong studio system.
 They were students of China Drama Academy, a Peking opera school operated by Yu Jim-yuen, which brought elements of combat and dance from Beijing into Cantonese opera.
 The Peking Opera-influenced martial arts of kung fu comedies were more fluid and acrobatic than traditional kung fu films.
 In the 1980s, Jackie Chan and Sammo Hung transitioned to kung fu films set in urban environments.

+Hong Kong experienced a massive economic boom in the 1980s.
+Hendrix and Poggiali argue that this led to a split in the martial arts film market:

+Asian and American kung fu movies parted ways at this point.
+In America, kung fu movies raced for the bottom, the rails greased with an endless supply of shoddy Bruceploitation shlock and increasing levels of grimdark ultraviolence.
+In Hong Kong, an upwardly mobile population, partying under a non-stop money shower thanks to an economic boom, wanted contemporary dramas and their kung fu served with a side of comedy.